Postoperative Care Following Frenectomy

 Managing Discomfort

-- Warm salt water rinses (after the first 24 hours) help soothe and promote healing
+• Warm salt water rinses (after the first 24 hours) may help soothe and support healing

 Oral Myofunctional Therapy

-For optimal results, we typically recommend a course of orofacial myology (also known as myofunctional therapy) for older patients.
-This specialised therapy:
+For positive outcomes, we typically recommend a course of orofacial myology (also known as myofunctional therapy) for older patients.
+This therapy:

-- Maximises the benefits of the frenectomy procedure
+• Supports the outcomes of the frenectomy procedure

-Our oral myofunctional therapist will guide you through specific exercises designed for your unique needs.
-Continuing these exercises as directed is essential for long-term success.
+Our oral myofunctional therapist will guide you through specific exercises designed for your needs.
+Continuing these exercises as directed is important for positive outcomes.

 Follow-Up Care

-Our commitment to your success extends well beyond the procedure day:
+Our commitment to your care extends beyond the procedure day:

-- Six-Month Review: A comprehensive evaluation will be performed to ensure optimal long-term results
+• Six-Month Review: An evaluation will be performed to monitor long-term results

 When to Contact Us

-Our team is dedicated to supporting you throughout your recovery journey.
-Never hesitate to reach out with questions or concerns—we’re here to ensure your comfort and successful healing.
+Our team is here to support you throughout your recovery.
+Please reach out with questions or concerns—we’re here to help with your healing.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.